payalshaha/Payal_Shah_PromptEngineering/Payal_shah_PromptEngineering.md

 You are an expert science teacher explaining AI to children.
 Explain neural networks to a 10-year-old using real-life analogies (like brain, games, or toys), short sentences, and no technical jargon.

 **Final Output:**
-A neural network is like a brain made of tiny connected helpers called “neurons.”
-Just like how you learn to recognize animals by seeing many pictures, computers learn by seeing many examples...
+A neural network is like a brain made of many tiny connected helpers called neurons.
+Each neuron helps the computer make decisions by learning patterns.
+For example, if you show many pictures of cats and dogs, the network slowly learns how to tell the difference.
+At first it makes mistakes, but over time it improves by learning from those mistakes, just like how children learn from practice.
+This is how computers can recognize faces, translate languages, and even recommend videos.

 ---